 Definition: Franchising is a business model wherein the franchisor (owner) of a product, service, or method grants the franchisee (dealer) the right to (exclusively) use the franchiser's brand name, reputation, and business skills in certain defined geographical locations or market areas.
 Usually, the franchisee also has to agree with specific rules, a business model and certain values.
 On top of that the franchisee has to pay fees (both one-time and annual royalties) to the franchisor.

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 28-11-2021 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 30-5-2023 - Privacy | Terms